UK scientists shine light on the dark universe with Euclid’s latest data

 The UK is playing a leading role in the European Space Agency’s Euclid mission, which has just released new data that is set to revolutionize our understanding of dark matter and dark energy.
 The mission’s visible imager (VIS), developed by a UCL-led team and funded by £37 million from the…

-Go beyond the headlines with deeply researched, expertly verified journalism that gives you a competitive edge in the AI and digital era.
+Subscribe to unlock this premium article.
+Go beyond the headlines with deeply researched, expertly verified journalism that helps you stay ready for what is next in tech.

 Fabrice Iranzi